Bradley-svg/GB-Mobile-Application--Android---iOS-/docs/deploy-web.md

 - Point `app.greenbro.co.za` to Vercel: CNAME to `cname.vercel-dns.com` (or A record `76.76.21.21` if the DNS host requires apex/ALIAS flattening).
 - If a `www` alias is used for embedding, CNAME `www.greenbro.co.za` to `cname.vercel-dns.com` as well.
 - TLS: Vercel issues managed certificates automatically once the domain is verified; enforce HTTPS redirect via the Vercel dashboard (on by default for custom domains).
+- Embed docs/snippet: see `docs/wp-embed.md` for the WordPress iframe markup (`https://app.greenbro.co.za/embed`) and template guidance; ensure the marketing host is present in both `FRAME_ANCESTORS` and backend `WEB_ALLOWED_ORIGINS`.

 ## Post-deploy smoke
 - Hit `https://app.greenbro.co.za/app` and confirm it renders and calls the correct API origin (Network tab shows `api.greenbro.co.za` or `staging.api.greenbro.co.za`).